DimitriPalmer22/Studio-Docs/Projects/Summer Project/The Demo.md

 ### The Starting Room

+#### The Prop that Players Get their Tome From
+This needs to be made and refine

 #### The Spells The Player Can Get
 Players will acquire their starting loadout and stats by answering several questions at the start of the game.
+These questions will determine the player's initial spells and stats, allowing for a personalized experience right from the beginning.

+However, for the demo, we will only allow the player to get one of two primary spells and one of two secondary spells based on their answers.
+This ensures that the demo experience is streamlined and focused.

+So, there will be:
+- ONE primary spell question
+- ONE secondary spell question
+- Questions that give passives / stats or whatever

+###